 Because I said it?

-Because I thought it.
+Because I thought it?

-Uh Senator John Barroso telling reporters today it was possible this trial will end tomorrow with Democrats without Democrats achieving their goal of extra witnesses.
+Senator John Barroso telling reporters today it was possible this trial will end tomorrow with Democrats without Democrats achieving their goal of extra witnesses.

-Uh the momentum is clearly in the direction of moving to final judgment on Friday.
+The momentum is clearly in the direction of moving to final judgment on Friday.

-That vote will be Friday, said Barrasso.
+That vote will be Friday, said Barroso.

-We have a couple of members who said they still want to listen to the answers and questions, but they're that's where the momentum is.
+We have a couple of members who said they still want to listen to the answers and questions, but that's where the momentum is.

-Senator Lindsey Graham saying that he expects the president will be acquitted by the week's end, and it will be this week.
+Senator Lindsey Graham saying that he expects the president will be acquitted by the week's end.

-Nancy Pelosi, though, well, she's having a bit of a meltdown here, insisting that the president will not be acquitted, becoming so unhinged at one point that she kind of lapsed into a state of denial, repeating over and over again.
+Nancy Pelosi, though, well, she's having a bit of a meltdown here, insisting that the president will not be acquitted, becoming so unhinged at one point that she kind of lapsed into a state of denial, repeating over and over again, he will not be acquitted.

 He will not be acquitted if you don't have a trial.

-If you don't have a trial, if you don't have witnesses and documentation, I I mean, this is how nuts the left is.
+If you don't have a trial, if you don't have witnesses and documentation.

 Well, he will not be acquitted.